Close-Up (Table)

 Media Magic

-With his walking act, Andreas Axmann surprises his audience up close and interactively right at the table.
-Using a small tablet and a smartwatch, the “media magician” demonstrates a digital shell game, a seemingly real working socket or how spoons can first be knotted on the display and then in real life.
-This version of the show works decentrally without a stage in all room situations and promotes communication among the guests.
-Digital-real special effects up close!
+Andreas Axmann surprises with a unique version of close-up magic up close and interactive directly at the table.
+Using a small tablet and a smartwatch, the iPad magician demonstrates a digital shell game, an “AI magic lamp” or how spoons can be knotted first on the display and then in real life.
+Digital magic brings your event to life in a contemporary way.
+This walk act also works decentrally without a stage in all room situations and encourages communication between guests.
+APPsolutely unique!

-Info: A presence time of approx. 2 hours is recommended.
-The program is repeated from table to table.
-The close-up program includes completely different digital themes and effects and can therefore be perfectly combined with the stage program.
+Info: Up to 2 hours possible.
+The show is repeated from table to table.
+The close-up program includes completely different digital themes and effects than the stage program and can therefore be perfectly combined with it.

 Branding